 I encourage you to study this CDL Study Guide thoroughly before taking the required exams.
-My goal is to ensure that we license only safe, qualified drivers to operate commercial vehicles in the state of Illinois.
+My goal as Secretary of State is to ensure that we license only safe, qualified drivers to operate commercial vehicles in the state of Illinois.